Use Docker containers on ARM architecture

 This pipeline creates a Docker image for a python application and then runs unit tests inside it.

-It contains two steps:
+It contains three steps:

 - A build step that reads a Dockerfile and creates a Docker image.